 - a.
-Describe and evaluate equity and interest rate models - b.
-Contrast commonly used equity and interest rate models - c.
-Define and apply the concepts of martingale, market price of risk and measures in single and multiple state variable contexts - d.
-Describe and apply alternatives to the Black-Scholes-Merton model - e.
-Recommend an equity or interest rate model for a given situation - f.
-Describe issues and best practices in the estimation or calibration of financial models - g.
-Describe how option pricing models can be modified or alternatives techniques that can be used to deal with option pricing techniques' limitations. - h.
-Use numerical methods to effectively model complex assets or liabilities.
+Define the cash flow characteristics of complex derivatives including exotic options, interest rate derivatives, swaps, and other non traditional derivatives. - b.
+Evaluate the risk/return characteristics of complex derivatives. - c.
+Identify embedded options in assets and liabilities. - d.
+Evaluate the impact of embedded options on risk/return characteristics of assets and liabilities. - e.
+Derive the Black Scholes Merton pricing formula. - f.
+Demonstrate understanding of option pricing techniques and theory for equity and interest rate derivatives. - g.
+Identify limitations of each option pricing technique. - h.
+Describe and evaluate equity and interest rate models - Contrast commonly used equity and interest rate models - j.
+Define and apply the concepts of martingale, market price of risk and measures in single and multiple state variable contexts - k.
+Describe and apply alternatives to the Black-Scholes-Merton model - I. Recommend an equity or interest rate model for a given situation - m.
+Describe issues and best practices in the estimation or calibration of financial models - n.
+Describe how option pricing models can be modified or alternative techniques that can be used to deal with option pricing techniques' limitations. - o.
+Use numerical methods to effectively model complex assets or liabilities. - Understand the differences and implications of P Measures and Q Measures